 You go to the doctor expecting to get better.
 Unfortunately, many patients each year suffer significant injury, adverse reactions, and – worst of all – death as a result of medical errors.
 We place enormous trust in doctors, surgeons, and other medical providers, but negligence or misconduct on the part of these professionals can have serious consequences for our health, our ability to make a living, and the lives of our families.

-At Colling Gilbert Wright & Carter, we have seen the devastating impacts of medical malpractice many times.
-From the parents whose vision of the future for their child has been shattered due to errors in the delivery room to the family left without a provider because a terminal illness was not diagnosed in time, our medical malpractice attorneys know the toll a doctor or other healthcare professional’s negligence can take.
+At Colling Gilbert Wright, we have seen the devastating impacts of medical malpractice many times.
+From the parents whose vision of the future for their child has been shattered due to errors in the delivery room to the family left without a provider because a terminal illness was not diagnosed in time, our Florida medical malpractice attorneys know the toll a doctor or other healthcare professional’s negligence can take.

 If you have been injured or lost a loved one as a result of medical malpractice, call (407) 712-7300 today for a free consultation.
-Our lawyers have over 100 years of combined experience serving clients in Orlando, Tampa, Miami, and throughout Florida.
+Our lawyers have over 100 years of combined experience serving clients in Orlando and throughout the state of Florida.